unora-project/unora-project.github.io/docs/quests/circles/circle_2/porte_forest.md

 ## Rewards

 - Legend mark: Saved the Daughter of Porte Forest
-- Legend mark: Eased the suffering of Porte Forest
+- (Missable) Legend mark: Eased the suffering of Porte Forest
 - Cosmetic: Change the color of your mount cloak to purple

 ## Walkthrough